-AP source: Bills release LeSean McCoy in backfield stunner
+Bills cut RB LeSean McCoy in surprise move after down season

 “I know who I am.
 I know how I play.
 And my teammates know that.
 So I mean, we’ll see on Sundays,” McCoy said.
 “I’m the guy.
 I feel like that.
 That’s what I’ve been told.
 And that’s my every day approach.”

 McCoy had an inconsistent four seasons with the Bills.
-He struggled in his first year in finishing with 895 yards rushing.
+He struggled in his first year, finishing with 895 yards rushing.
 McCoy attributed that to being unfocused as a result of being traded.

 McCoy responded by topping 1,100 yards rushing in each of his next two seasons.
 But he struggled last year when he finished with a career-worst 514 yards rushing and 752 yards from scrimmage.